Meaning of Auctions

 It is the most common method of conducting an auction in the present era.
 Buyers and sellers do not have to meet physically.
 Therefore, problems such as distance and wastage of time are minimal.

 The auction is done on the internet.
 The opening and the closing date for the same is disclosed in advance.
 Bidders can submit their bids online without having to go to the auction event physically.

 Sealed Bid Auction

 This method is preferred where bids are to be kept secret.
 Every bidder submits his sealed bid without knowing what amounts other bidders have submitted.
-Hence, they cannot change their bids after submitting it once.
+Hence, they cannot change their bids after submitting them once.

 In auctions such as multi-parcel auctions, the auctioneer might prefer such sealed bids so that the bidders can make up their combination of lots and price it well.

 Each of the four types of auctions has its advantages and disadvantages, as discussed above.
 Live auctions can be time-consuming, expensive, and tedious.
 Also, they may attract lesser buyers.
 With emerging global markets for products, it has become possible to sell a product or service via online auction across national borders.